-The lift share scheme set up in conjunction with NEC, Resorts World and Birmingham Business Park will continue to be promoted to encourage more staff to use sustainable travel options and to reduce the number of single occupancy journeys and 2019 saw an increase in the number of staff using car share.
-Discounted public transport tickets are also offered to staff working at Birmingham Airport Ltd.
+A lift share scheme has been set up in conjunction with NEC, Resorts World and Birmingham Business Park to encourage more sustainable travel options and to reduce single occupancy journeys.

 Condition 1 of Schedule 3 states:

 "The Airport Company shall use all reasonable endeavours to achieve a Public Transport Modal Share for passengers and employees respectively of 25% by 31st December 2012, of 31% by 31st December 2022 or 20.9 million passengers per annum whichever event occurs later and of 37% by 31st December 2030 or 27.2 million passengers per annum whichever event occurs later" This remains unchanged from the previous Section 106 Agreement and these figures are reported to Solihull MBC.